stevejay/scss-mixins-spinners/README.md

 # scss-mixins-spinners

-Performant pure CSS spinners implemented as SCSS mixins.
+Performant CSS+HTML spinners implemented as SCSS mixins.
 See [here](http://www.perspectivespace.com/scss-mixins-spinners/) for examples.

-All animations are implemented using transform or opacity animations in order that the browser need only composite to update the DOM.
+All animations are implemented using transform or opacity animations in order that the browser need only perform compositing to update the page.

-The spinners are customizable through mixin parameters.

 ## Installation